-Sajid Hussein is head of Bank of America Merrill Lynch’s Legal department in Europe, the Middle East and Africa.
-He is based in London and leads a group of lawyers that provides legal support to Global Banking and Markets in the region.
-He is also a member of the human rights group Liberty.“ I am passionate about the topic of human rights and ensuring that the basic rights and freedoms of all are guaranteed.
+Sajid Hussein is a Partner in EY and General Counsel for Europe, Middle East, India and Africa (EMEIA).
+Based in London, he leads the legal function and heads up a group of lawyers that provide legal support across a geographic area comprising more than 115,000 people in 98 countries.“ I am passionate about the topic of human rights and ensuring that the basic rights and freedoms of all are guaranteed.
 I was drawn to the work of Breaking Barriers as it’s an organisation working to support refugees through practical and hands-on solutions, giving refugees and their families a chance to rebuild their lives and maintain their dignity.”

 Stephanie is a partner at Bates Wells Braithwaite, one of the country’s leading law firms advising charities and social enterprises.
 Before joining BWB she spent eight months working in Thailand with International Justice Mission, on projects aimed at reducing sex trafficking and enabling local communities to fully benefit from their citizenship rights.“I believe Breaking Barriers' work can play a significant role both in supporting refugees and in promoting wider community cohesion in the societies receiving them.
 It is also hugely important for people who have experienced traumatic life events to be able to work in a role which is sustainable, gives them a sense of agency in their lives, and makes the most of their skills and experience.”